-25 Essential Questions to Ask Yourself when Worldbuilding
+25 Essential Questions to Ask Yourself when World Building

 Setting is such an important part of story.
 Change the setting and you change the tone of the action.
 For example, imagine a breakup scene happening in a steamy sauna with just the two main characters versus it happening in a crowded coffee shop.
 They just feel different.
 (And maybe one of those is a more appropriate location than the other.)